 Diabetes and Alzheimer's linked

-Taking steps to prevent or control diabetes may help reduce your risk of cognitive decline.
+Research is still unclear on whether taking steps to prevent or control diabetes may help reduce your risk of cognitive decline.

 Understanding the connection